ericmjl/uncovering-earths-virome/slides.md

 - CRISPR-Cas: identify virus-prokaryote pairings.
 - Viral tRNA: match to host genomes.

-This is the one place where I think the paper uncovers new insights.
+This is the one place where I think the paper uncovers new biology.

 # Expanded view of host-virus interactions